-The sampling frame of addresses was grouped into three explicit sampling strata: the first stratum consisted of addresses in areas with high concentrations of minority population, the second stratum consisted of addresses in areas with low concentrations of minority population, and the third stratum consisted of addresses located in counties comprising Central Appalachia regardless of minority population.
+The sampling frame of addresses was grouped into three explicit sampling strata:

+- 1. Addresses in areas with high concentrations of minority population; - 2.
+Addresses in areas with low concentrations of minority population; and - 3.
+Addresses located in counties comprising Central Appalachia regardless of minority population.

 The high and low minority strata were formed using the block group level characteristics from the 2010 Decennial Census Summary File.
 Addresses in census block groups that had a population proportion of Hispanics or African Americans that equaled or exceeded 40 percent were assigned to the high-minority stratum.
 All the remaining addresses were assigned to the low-minority stratum.
-Addresses in counties comprising Central Appalachia were assigned to the Central Appalachia stratum regardless of minority stratus.
+Addresses in counties comprising Central Appalachia were assigned to the Central Appalachia stratum regardless of minority status.

 The purpose of creating high- and low-minority strata and then oversampling the high-minority stratum is to increase the precision of estimates for minority subpopulations.
 The gains in precision stem from the increase in sample sizes for the minority subpopulations produced by the oversampling.
-Central Appalachia is an add-on area with separate precision requirements.
-It is in a separate stratum to ensure an adequate sample size to meet these precision requirements.
+In Cycle 3, we continued with stratifying Central Appalachia separately from the rest of the sample even though there were no separate precision requirements as there were in Cycles 1 and 2.
+Stratifying Central Appalachia separately allowed us to ensure a proportional sample from the stratum so as to maintain the gain in precision from the oversampling in Cycle 1 and 2.